 The airport has certainly benefited from the increased cargo demand in recent months, as the demand for passenger traffic has declined.

-Alaska wants to renew cargo authority
+Alaska has renewed its cargo authority

-On Monday, the state of Alaska filed with the Department of Transportation to renew and amend its exemption for expanded transfer authority and expanded air services for at least two years.
+Back in August the state of Alaska filed with the Department of Transportation to renew and amend its exemption for expanded transfer authority and expanded air services for at least two years.
 This applies to “Alaska International Airports,” which includes the airports in Anchorage and Fairbanks (with the Anchorage one getting a lot more traffic).

 This allows for both foreign and US airlines to engage in expanded cargo transfer activities at Alaska International Airports.